brain8d/openspace-organizer/README.md

 The program takes as input the filepath of  an excel document (.xlsx) with a list of 24 people in the first column.

+* example of excel file with names and random assignment to tables*
 ![Open space organizer example](https://github.com/brain8d/openspace-organizer/assets/153182255/6cb2196e-31be-4b76-85fa-5741f21a6022)